TeamOutsider/home/README.md

-# Team Outsider website code
+# Team Outsider Website

-Currently a spaghetti-coded mess.
+> Currently built with HTML and CSS.

-It just works™
+It's a spaghetti-coded mess.